Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EnhancedNavMeshAgent.md

 ## Enhanced NavMesh Agent

 This MonoBehaviour is a direct replacement for the Unity [NavMeshAgent](https://docs.unity3d.com/ScriptReference/AI.NavMeshAgent.html) MonoBehaviour.
-It implements the same properties and methods but internally is a Crowds agent.
-This provides an easy path to migrate from traditional a traditional NavMeshAgent based system to the higher quality Crowds system.
+It implements the same properties and methods but internally is an Overcrowded agent.
+This provides an easy path to migrate from traditional a traditional NavMeshAgent based system to the higher quality Overcrowded system.

 ## Migration

 To migrate a GameObject from a `NavMeshAgent` to an `EnhancedNavMeshAgent` simply add the `Enhanced Nav Mesh Agent` script to the GameObject.
-This will automatically create several other MonoBehaviours (`Synchroniser`, `Entity Identity`, `Convert To Entity`, `Navigator`, `Steer For Goal`), these are the Crowds behaviours which the `EnhancednavMeshAgent` will automatically configure.
+This will automatically create several other MonoBehaviours (`Synchroniser`, `Entity Identity`, `Convert To Entity`, `Navigator`, `Steer For Goal`), these are the Overcrowded MonoBehaviours which the `EnhancednavMeshAgent` will automatically configure.

 Once the `EnhancedNavMeshAgent` MonoBehaviour has been added click `Import From Nav Mesh Agent` to automatically copy all of the settings from the `Nav Mesh Agent` MonoBehaviour.
 This will disable the `Nav Mesh Agent` MonoBehaviour once it is complete.

-Finally click `Auto Configure Crowds` to automatically configure some default settings on the Crowds MonoBehaviours.
+Finally click `Auto Configure Crowds` to automatically configure some default settings on the Overcrowded MonoBehaviours.

+//todo change that button to `Auto Configure Overcrowded`

 ## Differences

 The `Enhanced Nav Mesh Agent` is not identical to the `Nav Mesh Agent`.
 The follows properties are not supported:
- - autoBraking - Crowds always uses autoBraking style behaviour.
+ - autoBraking - Not Implemented.
+Overcrowded always uses autoBraking style behaviour.
- - currentOffMeshLinkData.activated - It is not possible for Crowds to get this information from the Unity low level pathfinding API.
- - currentOffMeshLinkData.linkType - It is not possible for Crowds to get this information from the Unity low level pathfinding API.
- - currentOffMeshLinkData.offMeshLink - It is not possible for Crowds to get this information from the Unity low level pathfinding API.
- - nextOffMeshLinkData.activated - It is not possible for Crowds to get this information from the Unity low level pathfinding API.
- - nextOffMeshLinkData.linkType - It is not possible for Crowds to get this information from the Unity low level pathfinding API.
- - nextOffMeshLinkData.offMeshLink - It is not possible for Crowds to get this information from the Unity low level pathfinding API.
- - navMeshOwner - It is not possible for Crowds to get this information from the Unity low level pathfinding API.
- - isStopped - Not Implemented.
-Open a feature request if you need this feature.
  - nextPosition.set - Not Implemented.
 Open a feature request if you need this feature.
  - velocity.set - Not Implemented.
 Open a feature request if you need this feature.
+ - currentOffMeshLinkData.activated - It is not possible for Overcrowded to get this information from the Unity low level pathfinding API.
+ - currentOffMeshLinkData.linkType - It is not possible for Overcrowded to get this information from the Unity low level pathfinding API.
+ - currentOffMeshLinkData.offMeshLink - It is not possible for Overcrowded to get this information from the Unity low level pathfinding API.
+ - nextOffMeshLinkData.activated - It is not possible for Overcrowded to get this information from the Unity low level pathfinding API.
+ - nextOffMeshLinkData.linkType - It is not possible for Overcrowded to get this information from the Unity low level pathfinding API.
+ - nextOffMeshLinkData.offMeshLink - It is not possible for Overcrowded to get this information from the Unity low level pathfinding API.
+ - navMeshOwner - It is not possible for Overcrowded to get this information from the Unity low level pathfinding API.

 ## Inspector